datadryad/dryad-app/documentation/external_services/amazon_aws_notes.md

 ]
 ```

+The buckets for local-server development environments have an additional hash added based
+on the machine or server name.
+This keeps multiple developers from interfering with the
+storage (and possibly duplicate resource IDs in different local databases and collisions).
+These look like 2c6f1ccc-25 (the first part is a shortened hash/digest and the part after the dash
+is the resource id).

+See the method `resource.s3_dir_name` to understand how this works.
+You can also run a rails console
+and use this method to see what the hash is for your machine and a resource
+`StashEngine::Resource.find(<id>).s3_dir_name`.

 EvaporateJS works by making signing requests against an AJAX URL inside the Rails
 application, and so the
 [:s3][:secret] is never exposed in any client side code, but only the results